LarsLott/LarsLott.github.io/_pages/research.md

 Work in progress
 ------

 *  Croissant, Aurel & Lars Lott (2024).
 Democratic Resilience in the Twenty-First Century.
-Search for an analytical framework and explorative analysis. *Revise and Resubmit*
+Search for an analytical framework and explorative analysis. *Condiontionally accepted by Political Studies*
 *  Lott, Lars, Katrin Kinzelbach, & Staffan I. Lindberg (2024).
 Can Free Academia Withstand Autocratization?
 Why some Universities Wither While Others Survive. *Revise and Resubmit*
 *  Lott, Lars & Lutz Bornmann (2024).
 Is research performance related to academic freedom?
 A large-scale empirical analysis on the national level. *Under Review*
 *  Lott, Lars (2025).
 How Academic Freedom Evolves.
 The Non-Democratic Roots of University Education and the Emergence of Academic Freedom. *Under Review*